robinboncoeur/Art/docs/writing/2DE-1stEd.md

 It should have been a firm no.

 The workroom had gone strangely hollow after the girls left.
-All that noise and movement—machines running, scissors snipping, someone laughing from the pressing table, somebody else calling out for chalk or pins—had drained away until only the fluorescent lights and the faint tick of cooling irons remained.
+All that noise and movement — machines running, scissors snipping, someone laughing from the pressing table, somebody else calling out for chalk or pins — had drained away until only the fluorescent lights and the faint tick of cooling irons remained.
 Fiona moved through it with her keys in hand, checking doors, switching things off one by one.

 She did not quite look at me.